 Consider also the hidden costs of poor dental health.
 Cats with dental pain may eat less or become less active, potentially leading to other health problems.
 Some cats with severe dental disease require prescription diets or medications that can be more expensive than preventive care would have been.

 Quality dental treats also tend to be more cost-effective than cheaper alternatives.
-While the upfront cost may be higher, treats that actually work provide better value than ineffective options that require larger quantities or more frequent replacement.
+While the upfront cost may be higher, treats that work provide better value than ineffective options that require larger quantities or more frequent replacement.

 Comparing Dental Treats to Other Options